pjmetzger/dso-final-project/index.md

 5. One of my favorite destinations is the [British Virgin Islands](bvi/)

+In `index.md` line 22 is commented out.
+The code is:

+`This should be a broken link to [https://this.doesnotexist.com](https://this.doesnotexist.com/)`

+If you want to test the link checker, uncomment line 22 and do a pull request

-6. This should be a [broken link to nowhere](https://this.doesnotexist.com/)
+This should be a broken link to [https://this.doesnotexist.com](https://this.doesnotexist.com/)